danielbodnar/awesome-stars/README.md

 ## documentation

+- [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
+- [vitkovskii/insane-doc](https://github.com/vitkovskii/insane-doc) - Dynamically generates documentation right from your code.
+Experimental.
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)
 - [compodoc/compodoc](https://github.com/compodoc/compodoc) - :notebook_with_decorative_cover: The missing documentation tool for your Angular, Nest & Stencil application
 - [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README files from the terminal, powered by OpenAI's GPT language models 💫